 Mistral installation error codes

-Error #902 when you try to install Mistral software means that the code used is a genuine Mistral registration code and it is currently valid.
-However, it is not possible to install because you are trying to install programs that have been recently upgraded.
-This means that you must send the code you are trying to use by clicking here and Mistral will advise you on where you can download the current software version or, if it is no longer available, alternative options.
-Usually within 24 hours and usually much earlier at regular office hours (CET).
+Error #902 seen when trying to install Mistral software means the code being attempted to be used is a genuine Mistral Registration Code and it is currently valid.
+However it is failing to install because you are trying to install programs which have since been upgraded.
+This means that you must revisit the program download request form and complete it again.
+Following which you MUST download the current, that is TODAY's Setup.exe version.

 Error #903 Not used (Error #903 should never be displayed!)